How to master strengths-based interviews25 Apr, 20185 minutes

 This is particularly true as competency-based recruitment only answers one of the 3 questions employers want answered before they offer you the job:

-Many of the top graduate recruiters now use a strengths-based approach, and this will almost certainly be a trend that will move into mainstream recruitment especially in larger organisations.
+Many of the top graduate recruiters now use a strengths-based approach, and this will almost certainly be a trend that will move into mainstream recruitment, especially in larger organizations.

 What is a strengths-based approach?

 Employers use this approach to elicit your motivation and values, because the focus is more on what you like doing.
 Interviewers can understand your motivation for the role and assess your fit by identifying what you enjoy and are good at through your energy and enthusiasm.

 They will look for when you demonstrate pride in what you do.
 They will note your body language and tone of voice for clues about what you enjoy.
 And they will often ask questions quickly with less probing in order to generate a genuine response.